Baliwag Museum and Library

-Theis landmark is owned and administered by the City of Baliwag.
+This landmark is owned and administered by the City of Baliwag.
 The heritage-historic Filipino-colonial mansion Bahay na Bato the official repository (established in 1998 as a natural history and ethnography museum) of Baliwag and Bulacan province.

-Baliwag Museo is located in Town Proper, Old Municipal Bldg., Cagayan Valley Road, Poblacion, Baliwag, Bulacan in the Republic of the Philippines, It is 150 meters from the heritage St. Augustine Parish Church of Baliuag.
+Baliwag Museo is located in Town Proper, Old Municipal Bldg., Cagayan Valley Road, Poblacion, Baliwag, Bulacan.
+It is 150 meters from the heritage St. Augustine Parish Church of Baliuag.

-The century-old Museo ng Baliwag is administered by Jesusa Garcia Villanueva who serves as the curator for the Museum and officer-in-charge for the Library since July 2017.

 History

-Baliwag, Bulacan was the first Municipio ever created during the American regime in the Philippines, on May 6, 1899, five days before the fateful "Sabang Battle".
+Baliwag, Bulacan, was the first Municipio created during the American regime in the Philippines, on May 6, 1899, five days before the fateful "Sabang Battle".

-In the History of the Philippines (1521–1898), Roman Catholicism in the Philippines, Baliwag had 30 curates.
+During the Spanish era, Baliwag had 30 curates.
 Fr.
 Esteban Diez Hidalgo and Fr.
 Fausto Lopez served 40 and 24 years, respectively.
 Fr.
-Lopez had 6 children with a beautiful native, Mariquita Amparo: Soledad, Rita, Carmen, Dr. Joaquin Gonzalez (politician), Francisco, the former Assemblyman Ricardo Lloret Gonzales (Legislative districts of Bulacan, 5th Philippine Legislature), and Jose the eldest who was widely known as “Pepeng Mariquita".
+Lopez had 6 children with a beautiful native, Mariquita Amparo: Soledad, Rita, Carmen, Dr. Joaquin Gonzalez, Francisco, the former Assemblyman Ricardo Lloret Gonzales, and Jose the eldest who was widely known as “Pepeng Mariquita".
 Spanish cura parroco, Fr.
 Ysidoro Prada served in Baliwag during the last decade of Spaniard regime.

 Mariquita's family owned the biggest house in Baliwag which occupied a big block.
 Her son, Dr. Joaquin Gonzalez practiced medicine.
 In his lucrative profession, he treated patients in his clinic located inside their big ancestral mansion across the old Municipal Building traversing the National Highway.
 This landmark house was later used and became the Old Municipal Building (now the Museo ng Baliwag).

 The Philippine-American civil and military authorities supervised the first municipal elections, having chosen Baliwag as the site of the first Philippine elections of May 7, 1899.
 The Filipinos gathered at the plaza of the St. Augustine Parish Church of Baliuag after the Holy Mass, and thereafter the officials were selected based on the qualifications for voters set by the Americans.